Bhagavad Gita Chapter 8 Verse 28 Meaning

 What is the main idea of Bhagavad Gita 8.28?

-Whatever fruit of merit is declared (in the scriptures) to accrue from (the study of) the Vedas, (the performance of) sacrifices, (the practice of) austerities, and gifts, beyond all this goes the Yogi, having known this; and he attains to the Supreme, Primeval (first or ancient) Abode.
-This verse emphasizes death with clarity and purpose.
+This verse carries the weight of lived truth.
+Whatever fruit of merit is declared (in the scriptures) to accrue from (the study of) the Vedas, (the performance of) sacrifices, (the practice of) austerities, and gifts, beyond all this goes the Yog In the context of what lies beyond death and how the...

 How can I apply Bhagavad Gita 8.28 in daily life?